IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Among present-day religions Buddhism is the best.
 The doctrines of Buddhism are profound; they are almost reasonable, and historically they have been the least harmful and the least cruel.
 But I cannot say that Buddhism is positively good, nor would I wish to have it spread all over the world and believed by everyone.
 This is because Buddhism only focuses on the question of what Man is, not on what the universe is like.
 Buddhism does not really pursue the truth; it appeals to sentiment and, ultimately, tries to persuade people to believe in doctrines which are based on subjective assumptions not objective evidence.”

+>“A much more desirable way of securing world peace would be by a voluntary agreement among nations to pool their armed forces and submit to an **agreed single supreme world government**.”

 >“Love is wise, hatred is foolish.”

 ― <a href="https://en.wikipedia.org/wiki/Bertrand_Russell" target="_blank">Bertrand Russell</a>